-Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, with a 10% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% p.a.
+Life expectancy is based on the Fund's VitaCurves with improvements in line with the CMI 2022 model, with a 25% weighting of 2022 data, 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of improvement of 1.5% p.a..
 Based on these assumptions, the average future life expectancies at age 65 are summarised below:

 Males Females

-Current pensioners 21.2 years 23.8 years
+Current pensioners 20.9 years 23.9 years

-Future pensioners (assumed to be aged 45 at the latest valuation date) 22.2 years 25.5 years
+Future pensioners (assumed to be aged 45 at the latest valuation date) 21.7 years 25.2 years

-All other demographic assumptions have been updated since last year and are as per the latest funding valuation of the Fund.
+All other demographic assumptions are unchanged from last year and are as per the latest funding valuation of the Fund.